Katie Says Goodbye: Plot

-Katie is a kindhearted seventeen-year-old waitress who lives in a hamlet in rural Arizona with her mother Tracey who has a difficult time in keeping up with bills.
-To overcome poverty, escape her boring life, and fulfill her plan to move to San Francisco, Katie has relations with truckers, her main 'johns'.
+Katie is a kindhearted seventeen-year-old waitress who lives in a hamlet in rural Arizona with her mother Tracey.
+Tracey doesn't work and depends on Katie to keep up with bills.

+To overcome poverty, escape her boring life, and fulfill her plan to move to San Francisco, Katie makes extra money having sex with truckers, including another kindhearted soul and older man, Bear.